false

 7. Learning platform

 There is more to delivering a course to learners than recording and editing.
 Having content that is engaging and organized requires a learning management system (LMS) you can trust.
 Find an LMS that gives you control over releasing your content on a specific schedule, enables you to separate cohorts, and offers gamification features for your learners.
-Even better, platforms such as INDIE LMS allow you to record video and audio directly from your browser when using the content authoring tool.
+Even better, platforms such as CYPHER Learning allow you to record video and audio directly from your browser when using the content authoring tool.

 8. Halo light